Reproductive Health and Wellness Program

 Family planning clinics in Ohio receive funds to provide services.
 Priority is given to persons having low incomes and those with no insurance or insurance that does not cover reproductive health services.
 Fees for services are based on family size and income and no one is denied services if they cannot pay.
 There is no requirement that a person live in the area in order to receive services.

 To find out what a visit might cost, call the health center of your choice and discuss the cost of the service.
-A list of the clinics may be found under the "Health Center Locations" selection.

 Funded through Federal Title X of the Public Health Service Act, Maternal and Child Health Block Grant and general revenue funds.